TheXik/Ad-on-Wheels/DOCS/Usecases/Company/View-Active-Past-Campaigns/UseCase006.md

-## Use Case: View Active or Past Campaigns
+# UC06: View Active or Past Campaigns

-**Actor:** Registered Company User

-**Description:** The company user navigates to the Stats page and selects one of their active or past campaigns to view its performance metrics such as reach, distance driven, and driver activity.

-**Preconditions:**
+**Addresses:** FR.16, FR.19.

+A company user browses their own campaigns (active, recruiting, or past) and opens any of them for details.

+## Actors
+Company.

+## Preconditions
-- User is logged in as a company
+- The user is logged in with a Company account.

-**Flow:**
+## Basic Flow
-1. User navigates to the Stats page.
+1. The user navigates to the **Campaigns** or **Stats** screen.
-2. The system checks for existing campaigns (active or past).
-3. If campaigns are found, the system displays them.  (filter by  ("Active" and "Past")).
-4. User selects the desired campaign from the filtered list.
+2. The system loads the list of the company's campaigns, grouped or filterable by state (`recruiting`, `active`, `completed`).
+3. The user optionally applies a state filter or searches by name.
+4. The user selects a campaign.
-5. The system loads and displays campaign statistics.
+5. The system loads and displays the campaign's detail view: description, date range, budget, participant list, current per-campaign metrics (drivers accepted, kilometres driven, completed rides, unread messages).
-**Alternative Flow:**
-- If no campaigns are found:
-  - The system shows a message: “No campaigns available.”

-**Postconditions:**
-- User has successfully viewed the reach and performance data for the selected campaign (active or historical).
+## Alternative Flows

+**2a.
+No campaigns yet.** The system shows an empty state with a primary action to create the first campaign (UC: create campaign, FR.15).

+## Postconditions
+The user has viewed the campaign's performance data.
+No persistent state changes unless the user initiates a follow-up action from the detail view (review applications per UC07, export statistics per UC08, send a message per FR.18).